skmin-lab/unixmd/docs/source/objects/system_bath/molecule.rst

 - **charge** *(integer)* - Default: *0*

-  Sets the total charge of the system
+  It specifies the total charge of the system

 \

 - **model** *(boolean)* - Default: *False*

-  Determines whether the system is a model system or not.
-About model systems dealt with PyUNIxMD, see the Model Systems item in the :class:`QM_calculator` section.
+  This flag determines whether the system is a model system or not.
+About model systems provided by PyUNIxMD, see the Model Systems item in the :class:`QM_calculator` section.